Solar-network/docs/docs/exchanges/json-rpc/getting-started.md

 ## Security

-If you discover a security vulnerability within this package, please send an e-mail to [security@ark.io](mailto:security@ark.io).
+If you discover a security vulnerability within this package, please send an e-mail to [security@solar.network](mailto:security@solar.network).
 All security vulnerabilities will be promptly addressed.